 - For some events, multiple microphones will be necessary (one per speaker plus additional if audience participation is involved)

-- Interpreters ordered two weeks in advance (College Events orders interpreters for events and SAS orders interpreters for individual, registered SAS students).
+- Interpreters ordered two weeks in advance (University Events orders interpreters for events and SAS orders interpreters for individual, registered SAS students).